mrosman786/D-scanner/README.md

 # D-scanner
-This tool works on google dorks .And Find Sql vuln sites. this tool is in php-Cli..Means Command line interface php...
+This tool works on google dorks .And Find Sql vuln sites.
+This tool is wrtten in php-Cli..Means Command line interface php...

 you can run it through command.

- To run it on windowsml.
+ To run it on windows.

-You need to install Xammp after that copy this tool to C:\xampp\php
+You need to install Xammp after that copy this dscan.php  tool to C:\xampp\php

 And open cmd and move your cmd to that folder by cd command... as